Patient Profile: Patient is a 65-year old White Caucasian female.

 Dental History: The patient has not seen a dentist in 8 months.

-Medical History: The patient has hypothyroidism, hypertension, hypercholesterolemia, type 2 diabetes, and five years ago had three stents placed.
-She has a history of Hepatitis B, smoking, weight control issues, and allergic to Penicillin.
+Medical History: The patient has hypothyroidism, hypertension, hypercholesterolemia, type 2 diabetes, and five years ago had three cardiac stents placed.
+She has a history of Hepatitis B, smoking, weight control issues, and is allergic to Penicillin.
 She reports a family history of hypertension and CVD.
 Her daily medications include: 81 mg aspirin, (Clopidogrel bisulfate) Plavix®, (Rosuvastatin) Crestor®, (Enalapril) Vasotec®, (Levothyroxine) Levoxyl®, (Metformin) Glucophage®.
-Vital signs recorded: Blood Pressure (RAS): 140/92; Pulse: 105 BPM; Respiration: 19 Breaths/Minute
+Vital signs recorded: Blood Pressure: 140/92; Pulse: 105 BPM; Respiration: 19 Breaths/Minute

 Bleeding Index: 30%

-Social History: She reports a history of smoking and anxiety visiting a dental office.
+Social History: She reports a history of smoking (1/2 pack daily) and anxiety when visiting a dental office